csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Darth Vader
+# Experiment - R2D2

-Child of experiment Kanan Jarrus for Gal 1 model with In-Silico-Loop
+Child of experiment Darth Vader for Gal 1 model with In-Silico-Loop

-The change from Kanan Jarrus is:
+* The input stimulus steps are of fixed duration.

-* Normalises all inputs so the true value is 1
+The change from Darth Vader is:

 Full description:
 * Each	run	executed	10	loops